 B Communications Third Quarter Consolidated Financial Results

-B Communications’ consolidated operating profit for the third quarter of 2018 totaled NIS 384 million ($105 million), an 8.6% decrease from NIS 420 million reported in the third quarter of 2017.
+B Communications’ consolidated operating profit for the third quarter of 2019 totaled NIS 418 million ($117 million) compared to an operating profit of NIS 384 million reported in the third quarter of 2018.

-B Communications’ consolidated net profit for the third quarter of 2018 totaled NIS 179 million ($49 million), a 13.9% decrease from NIS 208 million reported in the third quarter of 2017.
+B Communications’ net profit attributable to shareholders for the third quarter of 2019 was NIS 6 million ($2 million), compared to a net profit of NIS 31 million reported in the third quarter of 2018.

-During the third quarter of 2018, B Communications recorded net amortization expenses of NIS 9 million ($2 million), related to its Bezeq purchase price allocation (“Bezeq PPA”).
-From April 14, 2010, the date of the acquisition of its interest in Bezeq, until September 30, 2018, B Communications has amortized approximately 82% of the total Bezeq PPA.
+During the third quarter of 2019, B Communications recorded net amortization expenses related to its Bezeq purchase price allocation (“Bezeq PPA”) of NIS 8 million ($2 million).
+From April 14, 2010, the date of the acquisition of its interest in Bezeq, until September 30, 2019, B Communications has amortized approximately 83% of the total Bezeq PPA.
 The Bezeq PPA amortization expense is a non-cash expense that is subject to adjustment.

-B Communications’ unconsolidated net financial expenses for the third quarter of 2018 totaled NIS 20 million ($5 million) compared with NIS 19 million in the third quarter of 2017.
-Net financial expenses for the third quarter of 2018 included NIS 25 million ($6 million) of financial expenses related to the Company’s Series B and C debentures.
-These expenses were partially offset by financial income of NIS 5 million ($1 million) generated by short term investments.
+B Communications' unconsolidated net financial expenses for the third quarter of 2019 totaled NIS 33 million ($9 million) compared with net financial expenses of NIS 20 million in the third quarter of 2018.
+Net financial expenses for the third quarter of 2019 included NIS 34 million ($10 million) of financial expenses related to the Company's Series B and C debentures.
+Those expenses were partially offset by finance income of NIS 1 million ($288,000) generated by short term investments.

-B Communications’ unconsolidated net profit for the third quarter of 2018 was NIS 31 million ($8 million) compared with NIS 39 million reported in the third quarter of 2017.
+B Communications’ unconsolidated net profit for the third quarter of 2019 was NIS 6 million ($2 million) compared with a net profit of NIS 31 million reported in the third quarter of 2018.
+The decrease in unconsolidated net profit in the third quarter of 2019 resulted mainly from higher financing expenses at B Communications, as well as from Bezeq’s lower net profit.

 Bezeq Group Results (Consolidated)